AFFORDABLE HEALTH INSURANCE

-Health insurance helps you pay for medical services and sometimes prescription drugs.
+Health insurance helps you pay for medical services.
 Once you purchase insurance coverage, you and your health insurer each agree to pay a part of your medical expenses–usually a certain dollar amount or percentage of the expenses.

 You can get health care coverage through:

-When purchasing health insurance, your choices typically fall into one of three categories:
+When buying health insurance, your choices typically fall into one of three categories:

 Speak to one of our licensed health insurance agents and ask questions, such as: